Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/testing-api-calls-in-insomnia.md

 ![Variable environment](https://cdn.hashnode.com/res/hashnode/image/upload/v1617522930116/746glHcdD.png)

-This makes it super easy to switch between our environments without having to change the URL all the time.
+This makes it super easy to switch between our environments without changing the URL all the time.

 ## Automating our access token